 Filters with higher MERV ratings are often needed in ACs installed in hospitals.
 These can keep out allergens like bacteria, viruses, smoke, etc.

 There are two kinds of air conditioner filters, replaceable and washable.
 Most air conditioning units will have the replaceable variety.
 Filters also come in various sizes.

 3. Replacing Filters:

-Air conditioner filters should be replaced ever 4 weeks at least.
+You should replace air conditioner filters every 4 weeks at least.
 If you use the AC more often you will need to replace them sooner.
-Other factors like the area you live in and the presence of pets can also determine how often you should change the filter.
+Other factors, like the area you live in and pets can also determine how often you should change the filter.

-Not changing filters will affect the air quality and your house will be clouded with particles that cause allergies and diseases.
-Also if your filter gets clogged up with too many particles, it could lead to more stress on the AC unit as it will need to work harder to pull air in through the filter.
+Not changing filters will affect the air quality.
+Your house will have tons of particles that cause allergies and diseases.
+If your filter gets clogged, it could lead to more stress on the AC unit.
+It will need to work harder to pull air in through the filter.

 4. Always Use the Recommended Filter:

-The type of filter you use (size, MERV rating, etc.) will be written in the user’s manual.
-Only purchase and use this filter.
+The type of filter you use (size, MERV rating, etc.) will be in the user’s manual.
+Only buy and use this filter.
 Using a filter that isn’t recommended could damage the AC unit.

-If you still have questions about AC filters, contact the team at Thornton Heating Service, Inc. for more information!
+If you still have questions about filters, contact Thornton Heating Service, Inc. for more information!
 Let us help save you the headache.